d3m0n-project/d3m0n_os/README.md

 ## config file
 	wallpaper: default
+	ssh: true
 	theme: default_dark
 	splash_time: 5000
 ### description
-`wallpaper` is your wallpaper name (without .png) `theme` is your theme folder name that contains all icons and sounds `splash_time` is the time in ms splash screen will be displayed
+`wallpaper` is your wallpaper name (without .png) `ssh` define if ssh client is enabled
+`theme` is your theme folder name that contains all icons and sounds `splash_time` is the time in ms splash screen will be displayed